Is Flooding likely to become a Common Occurrence in the UK?

 - Use of forestry and land management as natural barriers

 - River dredging to reduce high volumes of water

 Sustainable Urban Drainage Systems (SUDS)

 For our recent bout of flooding at the beginning of the year, dredging was a common excavation method to increase river capacity and carry higher volumes of water downstream.
 In urban areas made up of concrete and tarmac, sustainable drainage is an effective way of coping with flash flooding after a sudden downpour of rain.
 Sustainable urban drainage systems (SUDS) have been designed to provide better chances for water drainage without overwhelming our traditional drain system.

 SUDS provide an environmentally friendly solution to drain away water through collection, storage and cleaning.
 It is then released slowly back into the environment through natural watercourses, such as rivers and streams.

 As it looks as though flooding is likely to become a common occurrence in the UK, drainage methods such as dredging and sustainable drainage systems are effective ways of coping with such extreme weather and minimising the devastation it can cause.

-Our team of drainage experts here at Clearfirst offer a comprehensive range of first class drainage services for highly competitive prices throughout the North of England and the Midlands.
+Our team of drainage experts here at Express Clear offer a comprehensive range of first-class drainage services for highly competitive prices throughout the North of England and the Midlands.
 From drainage unblocking and cleaning to repairs and surveys, our wealth of experience in the industry means we have the expertise to solve any of your drainage problems.

 Simply contact us for further information about any of the services we provide- our friendly team are always happy to help with any enquiry.